M-0923/wad202-final-project-nick/CONTRIBUTING.md

 ### For Team Members:

-1. Create a new branch from the `develop` branch, or from the `main` branch if you're working on a hotfix.
+1. Create a new branch from the `main` branch.
 2. Follow the [Branch Naming Conventions](#branch-naming-conventions) while naming your branch.
 3. Work on your changes locally.
 4. Commit your changes, ensuring to follow the project's [commit message conventions](#commit-convention).